Azure/deploy/README.md

 # Azure Deployment Action

-This repository contains a GitHub Action for deploying and managing Azure resources using ARM Templates or Bicep files.
+This repository offers a GitHub Action for automating the deployment and management of Azure resources using ARM Templates or Bicep files.
+It integrates smoothly into GitHub workflows, allowing developers to manage Azure infrastructure directly within their CI/CD pipelines.

 With this action, users can:

-- Create resources through Azure Deployments.
+- Deploy resources via Azure Deployments or manage environments using Deployment Stacks.
-- Manage environments with Azure Deployment Stacks, including creating and deleting resources.

-This tool streamlines the deployment process, making it easier to manage Azure resources directly from GitHub workflows.
+- Perform various operations like creating, validating, and previewing resource changes using the "What If" feature.

+**Key Configuration Options**

+- **Execution Type (`type`)**: Specifies the mode of execution, whether deploying individual resources (`deployment`) or managing full environment stacks (`deploymentStack`).
+- **Operations (`operation`)**: Users can create, validate, or preview changes before deploying resources.
+For deployment stacks, deletion and lifecycle management are also supported.
+- **Scope (`scope`)**: Defines the scope at which resources are deployed, such as tenant, management group, subscription, or resource group.
+- **Template & Parameters**: Paths to the ARM or Bicep templates (`template-file`) and associated parameter files (`parameters-file`), or the URI if they are hosted remotely (`template-uri`).
+- **What If Analysis**: Leverage the what-if operation to preview potential changes before applying them, including options to exclude certain change types (`what-if-exclude-change-type`).
+- **Unmanaged Resource Actions**: Specify actions to take on unmanaged resources (`action-on-unmanage-resources`) or entire resource groups (`action-on-unmanage-resourcegroups`), such as deleting or detaching them.

+This action simplifies Azure resource management, providing flexibility through various configurations, making it suitable for automating both simple and complex infrastructure scenarios.

 ## Usage